phbillet/pdesolver/README.md

 **PDESolver** is a powerful and modular Python library designed to numerically solve partial differential equations (PDEs) in 1D and 2D.
 Whether you're working on physics, engineering, or mathematical modeling problems, this tool provides the flexibility and precision needed to tackle complex PDEs efficiently.

+### **Author's note:**
+- This project was started at the beginning of April 2025 and both the code and this documentation have been entirely and iteratively generated using LLM.
+It is not bug-free and should not be used for professional purposes.
+- From a theoretical point of view, Chebyshev's pseudo-spectral method should be implemented for non-periodic boundary conditions, as indicated by some LLMs.
+A volume penalization has been added to alleviate this problem.
+- In spite of this, any contributions aimed at perfecting this code are welcome.

+---

+**Ready to solve your PDEs?
+Download PDESolver now and unlock the power of numerical PDE solving!**

 ---

 ## **Key Features**